Skip to main content

 BC Equipment & Assistive Devices — Hearing Aids

-Provides financial assistance toward hearing aids for eligible low-income BC seniors.
-Coverage amount varies based on income.
+Provides financial assistance toward hearing aids for eligible BC residents receiving provincial assistance.
+Coverage amount varies.

-Who qualifies: BC residents with demonstrated hearing loss and financial need, assessed by an audiologist.
+Who qualifies: Restricted to BC residents receiving income assistance or disability assistance from the province.
+Requires demonstrated hearing loss assessed by an audiologist.

 How to apply: Get a hearing assessment from a registered audiologist, who will help you apply through the program.